tomjakubowski/tardex/README.md

 ## Why?

-The [`tar`](https://lib.rs/crates/tar) crate provides an extensive API but accessing entries is slightly awkward.
-It:
+The [`tar`](https://lib.rs/crates/tar) crate provides an extensive API but randomly accessing tarball entries by path is slightly awkward, because it:

   * requires mutable access to the `Archive`.
   * requires accessing the entries in order each time, not randomly.